shaligramk/smokeTest_withRuby/README.md

 WebDriver + Rspec Playground
 ==========

-This is my sandbox to write tests in WebDriver with Ruby Bindings and Rspec as my testing framework
+This is my sandbox in which I use GhostDriver, Ruby and Rspec as my testing framework.

 Usage
 ====================